 There at one time was a rough mix of both but unfortunately the tape was damaged and later destroyed.

 So this recorded material eventually became your first official release.
-Sanctum – “Believers” was out in July 1991 as a private release by the band itself.
+Sanctum – “Believers” came out in July 1991 as a private release by the band itself.
 There was an edition of 500 cassettes plus an edition of 500 CDs.
 So let me please ask: Why have you decided to release this stuff yourselves?
 Have you shipped it to any label prior to this decision?

 There had been rumors of the possibility of something bigger happening.
 Instead of sitting around and waiting on someone to decide if they would or would not, we decided to do it ourselves.
 There was no way we were going to back off the momentum we had gained.